 High blood sodium levels also occur in a rare form of diabetes (diabetes insipidus).
 It can also occur in some forms of kidney disease and an unusual form of adrenal gland disease (hyperaldosteronism).
-Among other rare causes would be pets forced to drink salty water or consume highly salted food, overuse of certain laxatives (eg lactulose, sorbitol) , or overly concentrated (hypertonic) intravenous fluids.
-Newborn puppies and kittens also have more difficulty controlling their blood sodium levels than more mature dogs and cats because their kidneys are not fully developed yet. (ref)
+Among other rare causes would be pets forced to drink salty water or consume highly salted food, overuse of certain laxatives (e.g. lactulose, sorbitol), or overly concentrated (hypertonic) intravenous fluids.
+Newborn puppies and kittens also have more difficulty controlling their blood sodium levels than more mature dogs and cats because their kidneys are not fully developed yet. (read here)

 Chronic, mild dehydration that could elevate your pet’s blood sodium is thought to be most common in cats consuming dry cat foods.
-The signs of dehydration, as in humans, can be nebulous (vague) and only significant over time [ref1 , ref2, ref3].
+The signs of dehydration, as in humans, can be nebulous (vague) and only significant over extended periods of time.
 More severe dehydration can accompany any disease in which apathy or reduced mobility occurs.

-Hyponatremia can also occur in your pet when diabetes is not well controlled and the pet’s blood sugar levels remain higher than they should be.
-That is because high blood sugar levels can pull additional fluid out of cells ,increasing blood volume and diluting electrolytes like sodium.
-It does not necessarily occur because the pet’s kidneys attempt to counteract that effect.
+Hyponatremia can also occur in your pet when its diabetes is not well controlled and its blood sugar levels remain higher than they should be.
+That is because high blood sugar levels pull additional fluid out of cells, increasing blood volume and diluting electrolytes like sodium.
+It does not always occur because the pet’s kidneys usually attempt to counteract that effect.

-Congestive heart failure, or the diuretics (eg furosemide/Lasix®) often used to treat it, can also cause blood sodium levels to become low.
-Liver disease that depresses your pet’s blood albumen levels can also cause low blood sodium levels.
+Congestive heart failure, or the diuretics (e.g. furosemide/Lasix®) often used to treat it, can also cause blood sodium levels to become low.
+Liver disease that depresses your pet’s blood albumen levels can also be responsible for low blood sodium levels.

 Sodium can leave your pet’s blood stream and enter abnormal fluid accumulations that exist in your dog or cat.
-That can happen in FIP in cats, free fluid in the chest (chylothorax) pancreatitis and peritonitis.
-Levels can also fall temporarily after relieving urethral blockages in cats with FUS .
+That can happen in FIP in cats, free fluid in the chest (chylothorax), pancreatitis and peritonitis.
+Blood sodium levels can also temporarily fall after relieving urethral blockages in cats suffering from FUS.

-Blood sodium levels can also be low in dogs and cats in end stage kidney failure and other health problems that cause a lower than normal blood pH (metabolic acidosis ).
+Blood sodium levels can also be low in dogs and cats in end stage kidney failure or other health problems that cause a lower than normal blood pH (metabolic acidosis).

 Fatty (lipemic) blood samples obtained too soon after a meal or in pets with other health issues (too much blood protein) can cause blood sodium levels to falsely appear low.